Plays

 Jake: You tricked me, but ‘we’ wanted you to trick me, so you would talk about it in time, and ‘we’ could show you your memory’s fine.
 Damn, my tattoo’s aching again, it does that all the time when ’we’ talk...

 Charlie: (laughs) Mine, too!
-It used to be the tough ones tattooing themselves, but now everyone’s doing it, leaving them shaving their heads, sitting in health food café’s, putting on an earring, plotting, avenging among the whole-wheat tarts and the unfried bites…
+It used to be the tough ones tattooing themselves, but now everyone’s doing it, leaving them shaving their head, sitting in health food café’s, putting on an earring, plotting, avenging among the unfried chips and the whole-wheat tarts…

 Jake: Funny, thugs eating health food and guards coming to parks.
 What the hell for?
 Prey?
 Prey on?
 Play?
 Pray?
 My tattoo was put on by you…

-Charlie: Don’t pray, grab!
-What did you say?
+Charlie: Don’t pray, grab! (suddenly alarmed) What did you say?

 (Jake hums throughout this sequence, something operatic, attempting to drown Charlie and his nonsense out)